Marcos Llunas: Career

-In 1997, Llunas was chosen internally by broadcaster Televisión Española as the Spanish representative for the 42nd Eurovision Song Contest with his self-penned song "Sin rencor" ("No Hard Feelings").
-At the contest, held in Dublin on 3 May, "Sin rencor" finished in sixth place of the 25 entries.
+In 1997, Llunas was chosen internally by TVE as its representative for the 42nd edition of the Eurovision Song Contest with his self-penned song "Sin rencor".
+At the contest, held in Dublin on 3 May, "Sin rencor" finished in sixth place of the twenty-five entries.

 In the years following his Eurovision appearance, Llunas recorded in Portuguese and Catalan in addition to Spanish, and became particularly successful in Latin American markets.
 He released a career retrospective album in 2004.
 Between 2002 and 2007 he made appearances as a juror on Spanish television talent shows Operación Triunfo and Lluvia de estrellas.